mF2C/dataClay/README.md

 A `docker-compose.yml` is provided to ease the process.
 You can simply do:

-    $> cd orchestration
+    $> cd data_management/dockers
     $> docker-compose down # stop and clean previous containers
     $> docker-compose up

 That will download and orchestrate the different images needed.
-Note that, by default, the dataClay LogicModule will be listening to port 11034.
+Note that, by default, the dataClay LogicModule will be listening to port 1034.

-You have to wait for initialization to finish before going on.
-Typically, one of the last messages will be the registration of Python DataService, which will be something like:

-    [LOGICMODULE] Registered ExecutionEnvironment [EE/172.23.0.2:2127] for language `LANG_PYTHON` as 4a98e888-0927-45e9-bf0b-acd468aaad5b

-(The important part of last message is **LANG_PYTHON**).

 **Do not Ctrl+C the process**.
 If you want the `docker-compose` to be in the background, add the flag `-d` (detached mode).
 Otherwise, just leave that opened and proceed into a new terminal.
 For further options on `docker-compose` process, read its documentation.

-## Executing demo examples
+## Executing dataClay demo examples

 At this point, you can follow specific README files included in the different demos available from the corresponding folder.

+## data management module

+This module contains the mf2C implementation for dataClay.
+Here we will find the mF2C model (classes that represents mF2C resources) and the mF2c wrapper responsible to react to any CIMI request.
+For instance, when a CIMI get arrives, the wrapper performs it using dataClay objects.
+((documentation of section in progress...))

+## dataclay proxy module

+This module contains necessary code to integrate dataClay with mF2C components.
+In particular, here we will find specific code to translate CIMI requests to requests to dataClay wrapper.
+((documentation of section in progress...))